Final girl: Ellen Ripley

 Sigourney Weaver, who portrayed Ellen Ripley.

 Before the release of Alien 3, Clover identified Ellen Ripley from the Alien franchise as a final girl.
 Elizabeth Ezra continues this analysis for Alien Resurrection, arguing that by definition both Ripley and Annalee Call must be final girls, and that Call is the "next generation of Clover's Final Girl".
 In Ezra's view, Call exhibits traits that fit Clover's definition of a final girl, namely that she is boyish, having a short masculine-style haircut, and that she is characterized by (in Clover's words) "smartness, gravity, competence in mechanical and other practical matters, and sexual reluctance" being a ship's mechanic who rejects the sexual advances made by male characters on the ship.
 However, Ezra notes that Call fits the description imperfectly as she is a gynoid, not a human being.

 Christine Cornea disputes the idea that Ripley is a final girl, contrasting Clover's analysis of the character with that of Barbara Creed, who presents Ripley as "the reassuring face of womanhood".
 Cornea does not accept either Clover's or Creed's views on Ripley.
 While she accepts Clover's general thesis of the final girl convention, she argues that Ripley does not follow the conventions of the slasher film, as Alien follows the different conventions of the science fiction film genre.
 In particular, there is no foregrounding in Alien, as there is in the slasher film genre, of the character's sexual purity and abstinence relative to the other characters (who would be, in accordance with the final girl convention, killed by the film's monster "because" of this).
 The science fiction genre that Alien inhabits, according to Cornea, simply lacks this kind of sexual theme in the first place, as it has no place in such "traditional" science fiction formats.
 Additionally, professor Brenda M. Boyle argues that in Alien Resurrection, Ripley has crossed the line between human and monster.
 This conflict of identity could further jeopardize her status as a final girl beyond Alien 3.

 Sue Snell

 In Brian De Palma's 1976 film based on Stephen King's 1974 novel, Carrie, Sue Snell (played by Amy Irving) is the sole survivor of Carrie White's telekinetic outburst of destruction at a high school prom.

+However, Sue dies in The Rage: Carrie 2.
+Carrie's half sister Rachel kills her.